jackgle/bio-ae-eval/readme.md

 	- See the Python scripts called in this function for more modularity

 This will:
-3. Extract TP and FP clips into `data/audio/clips/tp/` and `.../fp/`
+3. Extract TP and FP clips into `data/audio/clips/tp/` and `.../fp/` (see explanation above)
-4. Run each model listed in `MODELS` in `config.env` to produce embeddings
+4. Run each model listed in `MODELS` in `config.env` to produce embeddings (see available models in [bacpipe](https://github.com/bioacoustic-ai/bacpipe/tree/main))
 5. Evaluate the embeddings and save results to `RESULTS_CSV`

 ## Notes
 - `BACPIPE_ROOT` in the config path must point to the bacpipe repo root.
 The repo is downloaded during setup.
-- To run some models, weights will need to be added to the `bacpipe/model_checkpoints` in the bacpipe repo.
-See https://github.com/bioacoustic-ai/bacpipe/tree/main
+- To run some models, folders and weights will need to be added to `bacpipe/model_checkpoints` in the bacpipe repo (see [here](https://github.com/bioacoustic-ai/bacpipe?tab=readme-ov-file#available-models)).
 - Some `.flac` files require `tensorflow-io` — ensure `tensorflow` and `tensorflow-io` versions match